 - You may ask us to arrange for your personal data to be transferred to another party.

-- You may submit the aforementioned requests or objections by sending a letter with your name, address, telephone number and a copy of a valid proof of identity to CED or emailing such letter to firstname.lastname@example.org.
-Please do not forget to render your social security number (BSN) unreadable on the copy of the proof of identity before sending it.
+- You may submit the aforementioned requests or objections by sending a letter with your name, address, telephone number to CED or emailing such letter to firstname.lastname@example.org.
 You will receive an answer within one month.

 - You may also lodge a complaint concerning the use of your personal data.
-Such complaints may be lodged with the Dutch Data Protection Authority.
+Such complaints may be lodged with the Dutch Data Protection Authority as CED’s headquarters are located in the Netherlands.

 Will you use my data in order to send newsletters?